-To many coaches and CrossFit athletes the term “Functional Bodybuilding” may seem like a oxymoron.
+Too many coaches and functional fitness athletes, the term “Functional Bodybuilding” may seem like an oxymoron.

-But since we’ve begun using bodybuilding concepts to enhance CrossFit athletes specific sport functionality we’ve discovered that this training methodology is incredibly effective if not more so than many other training programs at preparing athletes for the rigors of their competitive seasons.
+But since we’ve begun using bodybuilding concepts to enhance functional fitness athletes specific sport performance we’ve discovered that this training methodology is incredibly effective.
+If not more so than many other training programs for preparing athletes for the rigors of their competitive seasons.

-To understand how this training methodology applies to CrossFit competitive training, we have to go back to when it was first conceptualized and used by CrossFit Games Veteran Marcus Filly, and OPEX Head Coach Mike Lee.
+To understand how this training methodology applies to competitive functional fitness training, we have to go back to the roots, when it was first conceptualized and used by function fitness athlete Marcus Filly, and OPEX Head Coach Mike Lee.

 – Marcus Filly